agorf/feed2email/README.md

 ~~~

 Note that on the last command, feed2email autodiscovers the same two feeds as in
-the second command, but only lists the ones that haven't been already added.
+the second command, but only lists the one that hasn't been already added.
 Autodiscovery is then cancelled by pressing `Ctrl-C`.

 The feed list so far: